giuliaago/SKIOMEMetadataRetrieval/README.md

 - Removed undesired samples
 - Corrected errors in the metadata (by double-cheking with the published study)

+## Output:
-In this way we generated three different Data Frames at different curation levels.
+In this way we generated three different Data Frames at different curation levels:
+- Data Frame 1 (only datasets and metadata from the automatic search)
+- Data Frame 2 (datasets and metadata from both the automatic and the manual searches)
+- Data Frame 3 (only datasets from the manual search and metadata from both the manual and automatic searches)
 The Data Frames contains a comprehensive collection of human skin microbiome datasets enriched with metadata recovered from different sources.
 The Data Frames are easily explorable and can be useful for researchers interested in conducting meta-analyses with human skin microbiome amplicon data.

+The data frames are provided in the compressed folder "data_frames" on this github.

+The result of the manual search for the datasets and metadata is provided on this github as a dataframe in .csv format called "Human_Skin_Datasets_Manual_Search".

 Full codes used in this study are provided with a description in the Bioinformatic_Pipeline.md file.